vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/1_encounter_in_the_chakra.md

 33

 One of the divisions of the cosmos of the Tantric traditions is that of the *kalās* .
-It is part of an all-embracing cosmic and soteriological conception that divides the ways of apparition and maintenance of the cosmos \(and the ways toward liberation\) into “six paths” \(or ways, *adhvans* \): the *ṣ a ḍ adhvan* .
+It is part of an all-embracing cosmic and soteriological conception that divides the ways of apparition and maintenance of the cosmos \(and the ways toward liberation\) into “six paths” \(or ways, *adhvans* \): the *ṣ aḍadhvan* .
 It is a sixfold division into two groups of three notions or entities, all spreading from the deity to our world, to create and animate the cosmos, and manifest ways also to be followed, going upward, toward liberation.

 These *adhvans* are: the way of time \( *kālādhvan* \), which includes the phonemes, the mantras, and the “words,” entities that exist in time, not materially; and the way of space \( *deśādhvan* \), which includes the *kalās* , the *tattvas* , and the *bhuvanas* , which are more concrete elements, existing in space.
 The *bhuvanas* are the infernal, terrestrial, and divine